Student Services

 Child Find Obligations:

-Buckeye Valley Local Schools (BVLS) holds monthly child-check screenings for children ages 3-5.
-These screens are designed to meet the child find requirements outlined by the Federal and State Law.
+Buckeye Valley Local Schools (BVLS) conducts monthly child check screenings for children ages 3–5.
+These screenings are designed to meet the child find requirements established by federal and state law.

-During this process, your child's cognitive/academic, motor, communication, adaptive behavior and social-emotional development will all be screened.
-The results of the screening will provide our highly qualified staff with information into your child's chronological development.
-You will be informed about your child's screening as to whether or not further evaluation is required.
+During the screening process, your child’s cognitive/academic, motor, communication, adaptive behavior, and social-emotional development are reviewed.
+The results provide our highly qualified staff with valuable information regarding your child’s developmental progress.
+Families will be informed of the screening results and notified if further evaluation is recommended.

 Tuition for Peer Models: